mws580/git-crash-course/git-crash-course.md

+build-lists: true

 ![fit](tiy.png)

 ---

-# Git / Github / Teams
+# [fit] Git / Github / Teams

 ---

 # [fit] Why do we keep versions?

+---

 ## A story of backups.